 The first step is purely conceptual.
 You can start creating a skeleton with any tool that you find comfortable.
 You may prefer to use a simple text or spreadsheet document, or perhaps you prefer to write a list on a piece of paper.

 The point of this step is to create a list of screens and entities which you expect to include in your game.
 This game will be about flying a space ship, shooting rocks, and attempting to stay alive long enough to earn a high score.

-Next we’ll create a list of Entities.
-The following Entities will be needed for our game:
+We’ll create a list of Entities needed for our game: